-- (i) Operation, maintenance, repair, or construction of canals, waterways, drains, reservoirs, or other facilities that now exist or are hereafter created or developed as a part of an irrigation system for the primary purpose of making use of system waters, including return flow and artificially stored groundwater from the irrigation of lands. - (j) The marking of property lines or corners on state-owned lands, when such marking does not significantly interfere with normal public use of the surface of the water. - (k) Operation and maintenance of existing and future system of dikes, drains, or other facilities existing on September 8, 1975 (where water is being drained from irrigation runoff or shallow groundwater levels artificially recharged through irrigation, and that), which are created, developed or utilized primarily as a part of an agricultural drainage or diking system. - (1) Any project with a certification from the governor pursuant to RCW 80.50 (certification from the State Energy Facility Site Evaluation Council). - (m)(l) Site exploration and investigation activities that are prerequisite to preparation of an application for development authorization under this section, if: - The activity does not interfere with the normal public use of surface waters; - (ii) The activity will have no significant adverse impact on the environment, including, but not limited to, fish, wildlife, fish or wildlife habitat, water quality, and aesthetic values; - (iii) The activity does not involve the installation of any structure and, upon completion of the activity, the vegetation and land configuration of the site are restored to conditions existing before the activity; and - (iv) A private entity seeking development authorization under this section first posts a performance bond or provides other evidence of financial responsibility to the local jurisdiction to ensure the site is restored to preexisting conditions. - (n)(m) The process of removing or controlling aquatic noxious weeds, as defined in RCW 17.26.020, through the use of an herbicide or other treatment methods applicable to weed control published by the Departments of

-Agriculture or Ecology jointly with other state agencies under RCW 43.21C.
+- (l) Any project with a certification from the governor pursuant to RCW 80.50 (certification from the State Energy Facility Site Evaluation Council). - (m) Site exploration and investigation activities that are prerequisite to preparation of an application for development authorization under this section, if: - (i) The activity does not interfere with the normal public use of surface waters; - (ii) The activity will have no significant adverse impact on the environment, including, but not limited to, fish, wildlife, fish or wildlife habitat, water quality, and aesthetic values; - (iii) The activity does not involve the installation of any structure and, upon completion of the activity, the vegetation and land configuration of the site are restored to conditions existing before the activity; and - (iv) A private entity seeking development authorization under this section first posts a performance bond or provides other evidence of financial responsibility to the local jurisdiction to ensure the site is restored to preexisting conditions. - (n) The process of removing or controlling aquatic noxious weeds, as defined in RCW 17.26.020, through the use of an herbicide or other treatment methods applicable to weed control published by the Departments of Agriculture or Ecology jointly with other state agencies under RCW 43.21C. - (o) Watershed restoration projects as defined in RCW 89.08.460. - (p) A public or private project that is designed to improve fish or wildlife habitat or fish passage when all of the following apply: - (i) The project has been approved by WDFW; - (ii) The project has received HPA by WDFW pursuant to RCW 77.55; - (iii) The City has determined that the project is substantially consistent with the local SMP.
+The City shall make such determination in a timely manner and provide it by letter to the applicant; and - (iv) Fish habitat enhancement projects that conform to the provisions of RCW 77.55.181 are determined to be consistent with local SMPs.

-- (o)(n) Watershed restoration projects as defined in RCW 89.08.460. - (p)(o) A public or private project that is designed to improve fish or wildlife habitat or fish passage, consistent with RCW 90.58.147 and RCW 77.55. when all of the following apply: - The project has been approved by WDFW; - The project has received HPA by WDFW pursuant to RCW 77.55; - The City has determined that the project is substantially consistent with the local SMP.
-The City shall make such determination in a timely manner and provide it by letter to the applicant; and - Fish habitat enhancement projects that conform to the provisions of RCW 77.55.181 are determined to be consistent with local SMPs. - Any person conducting a remedial action at a facility pursuant to a consent decree, order, or agreed order issued pursuant to RCW 70.105D or to Ecology when it conducts a remedial action under RCW 70.105D. - Other than conversions to non-forest land use, forest practices regulated under RCW 76.09 are not subject to additional regulations under the SMA or this SMP (90.58.030(2)(d)(ii)). - (r)(q) The external or internal retrofitting of an existing structure with the exclusive purpose of compliance with the Americans with Disabilities Act of 1990 (42 U.S.C.
-Sec.
-12101 et seq.) or to otherwise provide physical access to the structure by individuals with disabilities.
+- (q) Any person conducting a remedial action at a facility pursuant to a consent decree, order, or agreed order issued pursuant to RCW 70.105D or to Ecology when it conducts a remedial action under RCW 70.105D. - (r) Other than conversions to non-forest land use, forest practices regulated under RCW 76.09 are not subject to additional regulations under the SMA or this SMP (90.58.030(2)(d)(ii)).